Pet chinchillas have a very limited diet.

 But, as mentioned before, it is important to note that not all fruits and vegetables are safe for chinchillas either.
 You should avoid giving items that are sugary and/ or high in fat.

-Here are some of the fruits and vegetables that are bad for chinchillas and that you should never feed them as a result.
+Here are some of the fruits and vegetables that are bad for chinchillas and that you should never feed them as a result, unless it is just a tiny amount.

 Though these animals eat seeds in the wild, they don’t contain the same amount of fat that is in sunflower seeds or peanuts.
 Of course, you can feed them these things, but it is best not to, even in moderation.